Hari-jith/Real-Time-Emotion-Detection/README.md

 # 📊 Confusion Matrix Analysis

-Confusion matrices were generated for all four models.
+Confusion matrices were generated for the four CNN emotion classification models.

 They provide class-level information that cannot be observed from accuracy alone.